Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Losing weight can be a constant struggle.
 For people who are significantly overweight or obese, getting back on a healthy track can feel next to impossible.

-“It can also be an emotional experience, where a person might feel it’s so difficult to lose weight that they give up,” says Nick Nicholson, MD, a bariatric surgeon and the medical director of the weight-loss surgery programs at Baylor Regional Medical Center at Plano and Baylor University Medical Center at Dallas.
+“It can also be an emotional experience, where a person might feel it’s so difficult to lose weight that they give up,” says Nick Nicholson, MD, a bariatric surgeon and the medical director of the weight-loss surgery programs at Baylor Scott & White Medical Center - Plano and Baylor University Medical Center at Dallas.

 For some people, weight-loss surgery might be an option.
 Before you make the decision, though, ask yourself the following questions.